havogt/yoda/_sources/index.rst.txt

 .. only: not latex

-MCHBuild --- A builder infrastructure for cmake projects
+yoda --- A builder infrastructure for cmake projects
 =========================================================

 .. only: not latex